Keyfactor/adoption-and-enablement-examples/AdoptionStrategies/README.md

 ## Automating Alerts and Renewals

 Automating alerts and certificate renewals can be accomplished using Keyfactor Command Alerts and Workflows.
-The following prerequisites must be met:
+The following prerequisites must be met.  ([Workflow Examples](/AdoptionStrategies/Workflows/)).

 - **Universal Orchestrator Deployment:**
   Deploy a Universal Orchestrator with a Certificate Store Type capability matching the certificate store environment (e.g., IISU for IIS websites).